-More people are choosing to have their bodies cremated upon their physical death than ever.
-Cremation has become more popular than burial for a variety of reasons, including lessening the financial burden on loved ones to reducing the impact on the environment.
-The Catholic church prefers that bodies be buried, yet provides guidelines for those who choose cremation.
+More people have their bodies cremated upon their physical death than ever.
+Cremation has become more popular than burial for various reasons, including lessening the financial burden on loved ones and reducing the environmental impact.
+The Catholic Church prefers that bodies be buried, yet provides guidelines for those who choose cremation.

-The Catholic church permits cremation as long as the motivation for it doesn’t conflict with Christian teaching.
-It also offers important guidelines for the ashes, which may not be spread outside or kept in urns.
-These rules are intended to reflect Catholic beliefs about death, hope, and faith.
+The Roman Catholic Church permits cremation as long as the motivation for it doesn’t conflict with Christian teaching.
+It also offers essential guidelines for the ashes, which may not be spread outside or kept in urns.
+These rules reflect Catholic beliefs about death, hope, and faith.

 When is it a sin to get cremated?
 Can a cremated person still receive a Catholic funeral?
 Why does the Catholic church prefer burial — what does it matter?
 Keep reading to learn more.

 Also, see How and Why Do Some Protestants Convert to Catholicism? to learn more.

 According to the official teachings of the Catholic church, cremation isn’t a sin.
 However, the motivation for being cremated can be sinful if it’s contrary to Christian teaching.

 When the motivation for cremation doesn’t contradict Christian teaching, then it’s a matter that calls for using wisdom.

 The Code of Canon Law 1176 states, “The Church earnestly recommends that the pious custom of burying the bodies of the dead be observed; it does not, however, forbid cremation unless it has been chosen for reasons which are contrary to Christian teaching.”

 The act of cremation alone, aside from a person’s motivation for it, isn’t a transgression of God’s law.
 The act of cremation doesn’t offend God, according to Catholic teaching, just as someone dying in a burning building or forest fire isn’t inherently sinful.